 Take note of the weight of your puppy every week or two (particularly in the early stages when they are growing rapidly).
 Your vet will weigh them as well when you get them vaccinated. *Please note the weight on the guide is estimated adult weight (which for a mini can be between 7kg – 13kg) not the weight of the puppy.

 When you first get your puppy it is experiencing huge changes in his/her life with a new environment, no siblings etc and I recommend you continue with the same diet until he/she has settled into the new home.
 If you decide to change his/her diet, do so very gradually over at least 2 weeks.

 Your Green Valley puppy has come to you very happily eating dry kibble, however like children, they can be fussy!
 If they pine and lose appetite when you first get them, consider mixing in a small portion of wet, fatty tinned puppy food (I use Advance Puppy Growth) to make it more interesting.
 I only use a small amount – enough to wet the biscuits so the biscuits are still their primary meal and it doesn’t upset their tummies.

 Be careful introducing other foods as a substitute to the main meal.
-I feed our dogs raw chicken necks, pasta, vegetables etc to vary their diet but I know they are getting a balanced diet with all the nutrition they need from the good quality kibble.
+I feed our dogs cooked meat, pasta, vegetables etc to vary their diet but I know they are getting a balanced diet with all the nutrition they need from the good quality kibble.
 Feed your puppy in the same location to begin with, remove any uneaten kibble after 15 minutes and never feed your puppy from the table that you eat at yourself.

 Always have plenty of clean drinking water available.

 If you are in doubt, speak to your vet.
-Like us, different dogs require different amounts of food to keep to a healthy weight.
-Those receiving more exercise may need more food.
-At around 12 weeks of age start introducing raw bones via small pieces of chicken neck, supervise early introductions of these bones.
+Like us, different dogs require different amounts of food to keep to a healthy weight and like us some dogs prefer some food types over others.

 Foods not suitable for Dogs